Bipolar Disorder: Signs, Symptoms, Treatment Methods

 Bipolar disorder often develops in a person's late teens or early adult years.
 At least half of all cases start before age 25.
 Some people have their first symptoms during childhood, while others may develop symptoms late in life.

 People with bipolar disorder experience unusually intense emotional states that occur in distinct periods called "mood episodes."
-An overly joyful or overexcited state is called a manic episode, and an extremely sad or hopeless state is called a depressive episode.
-Sometimes, a mood episode includes symptoms of both mania and depression.
+An overly joyful or overexcited state is called a manic episode, and a sorrowful or hopeless state is called a depressive episode.
+Every so often, a mood episode includes symptoms of both mania and depression.
 This is called a mixed state.
 People with bipolar disorder also may be explosive and irritable during a mood episode.

 Extreme changes in energy, activity, sleep, and behavior go along with these changes in mood.
 It is possible for someone with bipolar disorder to experience a long-lasting period of unstable moods rather than discrete episodes of depression or mania.